PradyumnaKumarMirdha/CompTIA-Network-Plus/README.md

 ### Bounded Network Media:
 - Actual physical media.
 Media that can be felt, and seen.
 - Copper and fiber optic calbes are example of Bounded Network Media.
-- Utilizes a physical conductor such as metal wire or
+-   Utilizes a physical conductor such as metal wire or a glass or plastic core cable.
+#### **`Copper Media`**
+	- Either a single copper core, or made up of twisted pars of copper